 AHPS believes that all students are capable of complying with the school's standards, its policies and its Code of Conduct.
 From the first day at school, students are taught what is expected of them in the classroom, on the playground and in the hallways.
 Should a disciplinary issue arise, AHPS has a proactive procedure, endorsed by staff, to ensure a consistent approach to discipline.

-Appendix D provides an outline of Consequences of Misconduct
+Consequences of Misconduct

-CO-CURRICULAR ACTIVITIES and ATHLETICS
+CO-CURRICULAR ACTIVITIES AND ATHLETICS

 Co-curricular Activities